oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 ```
 {% endraw %}

-Give it a try, and notice how simple was the update.
+Give it a try.
+It's pretty neat how GraphQL allows you to get more data just by changing the client!

 ## Learn More About Spring Boot and React